Raja Eleena

-Raja Eleena binti Almarhum Sultan Azlan Muhibbuddin Shah Al-Maghfur-lah (born 3 April 1960) is the fourth child of the Sultan of Perak, Sultan Azlan Shah.
+Raja Eleena binti Almarhum Sultan Azlan Muhibbuddin Shah Al-Maghfur-Lah (born 3 April 1960) is the fourth child of the 34th Sultan of Perak, Sultan Azlan Shah.

-She was born on 3 April 1960 and during her school years, she went to SMK Convent Bukit Nanas.
+Raja Eleena was born on 3 April 1960 and she went to SMK Convent Bukit Nanas during her school years.
 She also holds a bachelor's degree in Law from the University of London.
-Yang Amat Mulia is a lawyer with her own legal firm in Kuala Lumpur.
+She is a lawyer with her own legal firm in Kuala Lumpur.

 Biography

 Raja Eleena is also a practising barrister, being called by Lincoln's Inn, London, in 1985.

 Upon returning to Malaysia, she joined Messrs Skrine & Co and was called to the Malaysian Bar in 1986.
 She set up her own legal practice Messrs Raja Eleena, Siew Ang & Associates in 1987, of which she is a senior partner.

 Raja Eleena was appointed to the Board of Gamuda on 1 June 1992.

 She is the niece of Kamarul Zaman bin Mohd Ali.
 She is a director and major shareholder of Generasi Setia (M) Sdn Bhd, which is a major shareholder of Gamuda.

 Her directorships in other public companies are with KAF-Seagroatt & Campbell Holdings Berhad and Danau Permai Resort Berhad.

 Raja Eleena was named in May 2007 as Malaysia's 25th richest in the country with assets worth over US$228 million (MYR 773 million).
 She becomes the list’s second woman after Chong Chook Yew, who occupies number 18th with US$320 million (MYR 1.085 billion).